Classic Peach Jam: Canning or Freezing Recipe

 - If your jam begins to foam, and it most likely will, you may add up to 2 tablespoons (28 g) of butter to help keep the foam down.
 You may also choose to wait and skim the foam at the end of cooking.

-- The jam is ready once it reaches the jam stage or about 220° F at sea level.
+- The jam is ready once it reaches the jam stage or about 220° F (104° C) at sea level.
 To check the temperature at your altitude, please refer to the USDA publications on jam making.
 You may also test the doneness of your jam by placing the jam on a chilled plate.
 If the jam gels up, it is ready.
 If it has liquid that runs around the outer edges, it needs to cook longer.
+Remove the jam from heat as soon as it hits the correct temperature.
+Skim off any foam and discard it.

 - Turn off the heat, remove the canner lid, and let the jars sit in the water for 5 minutes.
 Then, move the jars to the countertop.
 Check the seals after 12 to 24 hours, storing the jars without the rings to prevent a false seal.
 These will store for 18 or more months in a dark spot like a cellar or pantry cabinet.